pruthavn/Mini-Docs-App/README.md

 A sleek and interactive document card UI built with React, Framer Motion, and Tailwind CSS.
 This project simulates a mini cloud-based document interface where cards can be dragged, tagged, and styled with smooth animations — great for learning animation, layout, and component design in React.

-📸 Preview

-(Add your own screenshot or screen recording here)

 🚀 Features